 In other cases, there may be an implied question and response.
 For example, a company may have a help desk for their product.
 When a customer calls the help desk there is an implied question:

 Q: What problem are you having with our offering?

 Thinking more broadly, the “customer” does not necessarily have to be the person who buys the company’s product or service.
 If you are the manager of the Human Resources department, your “customers” are the employees of the company.
-Still the goal is the same: based on the feedback from employees you want to act to improve their satisfaction.
+Still the goal is the same: based on the feedback or response from employees you want to act to improve their satisfaction.